-Retinol, a derivative of Vitamin A, is widely celebrated for its anti-aging and acne-treating benefits.
-However, like many skincare products, it comes with potential side effects that users should be aware of.
+Retinol, a derivative of Vitamin A, is a powerhouse ingredient in skincare, celebrated for its ability to reduce fine lines, treat acne, and improve skin texture.
+However, it can also cause side effects, particularly during the initial adjustment period.
+Understanding these side effects and how to manage them can help you integrate retinol into your routine safely and effectively.
 Below is a detailed exploration of these retinol side effects, how to manage them, and answers to common questions about retinol use.

 Retinol: Avoid Sun, Use SPF!